10/05/2022

 Where should I go for breast imaging?

-We recommend you go to a breast imaging center that is accredited, has tomosynthesis and access to highly skilled mammogram technologists and radiologists.
+We recommend you go to an accredited breast imaging center that offers 3D mammography and access to highly skilled mammogram technologists and radiologists.

-All Nuvance Health imaging locations are accredited by the American College of Radiology and provide the highest level of care for patients, including 3D mammography.
+The American College of Radiology has accredited all Nuvance Health imaging locations and they all have 3D mammography.
 Nuvance Health’s mammography technologists perform mammograms and board-certified, experienced radiologists interpret all images.
-Our radiologists are usually onsite to answer questions, too.
+Our radiologists are usually onsite to answer questions.

 Does breast imaging involve radiation exposure?